Labor Lawyer in Nantes

 My role is to help you understand your rights, make the right choices, and develop a strategy tailored to your situation.

-Labor law governs every aspect of the relationship between you and your employer: your employment contract, your working conditions, your compensation, and the termination of your contract.
-I will support you at every stage of this relationship.
+Employment law governs the entire relationship between you and your employer: your employment contract, your working conditions, your pay, and also the termination of your contract.
+I stand by your side at every stage of this relationship.

-I can offer advice early on, whenever you have questions or want to take stock of your situation.
+I can provide you with legal advice early on, when you have questions or want to take stock of your situation.

 I can also assist you during negotiations with your employer, particularly if you are considering leaving.